ShenLongVansh/Deepfake-CI-CD/Readme.md

 ## 📝 Notes

 This README reflects the **final state of the project at submission time**.
-The repository is intentionally structured to support future growth without reworking the existing CI/CD pipeline.
+The repository is structured to support future growth **without reworking the CI/CD pipeline**.